Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Conclusion

 In single-agent setups, RL agents demonstrated superior performance over static parametrisations, particularly in the tropics and mid-latitudes (for the EBM environments).
 TQC consistently achieved robust skill with narrow confidence intervals across SCBC, RCE, and EBM environments.
 In RCE, where vertical sensitivity is key, RL agents were able to vary critical lapse rates to reduce biases in temperature profile, while in SCBC, stable heating increments and temperature evolution indicated successful correction of structural drift.
 DDPG performed competitively across all environments, benefiting from computational simplicity and minimal tuning overhead.
 TD3, though effective in several experiments, showed local instability in high-variance zones such as equatorial EBM bands.

 Federated reinforcement learning (FedRL) enabled regional regime-aware control by decomposing global space into zonal agents with periodic policy aggregation.
 In \texttt{ebm-v2/3} with DDPG, the 6-agent configuration with frequent updates (\texttt{fed05}) achieved low zonal RMSE in tropical and mid-latitudes, surpassing both \texttt{ebm-v1} and \texttt{climlab}.
 However, in inference mode (for \texttt{ebm-v2/v3}), the globally aggregated set of weights (used in intermediate FedRL steps) introduced trade-offs, where being deployed as a single non-local policy, it diluted regime-awareness, particularly for TQC in high-gradient regions.
 DDPG emerged as the most robust algorithm balancing stability and generalisability.
-RL agents were also found to enact physically meaningful corrections, modulating radiative parameters \( A \) and \( B \) in the zonal EBM to correct for meridional biases, and correcting critical lapse rates in the RCE model to align with the climatological structure, demonstrating their capacity to learn appropriate control strategies.
+RL agents were also found to enact physically meaningful corrections, modulating radiative parameters \( A \) and \( B \) in the zonal EBM to correct for meridional biases, and correcting critical lapse rates in the RCE model to align with the climatological structure, demonstrating their capacity to learn appropriate control strategies. {We note, however, that this evidence for regime-awareness is presently limited to differentiated behaviour across idealised zonal subdomains and does not yet constitute a full test of robustness or generalisation across regimes.
+In particular, aggregated global policies used at inference can weaken localisation.
+Evaluating transfer across distinct forcing condition and regional configurations is therefore a natural and important direction for future experiments with higher-fidelity models.}